The racket/sandbox module provides utilities for

 The evaluator is contained in a memory-restricted environment, and each evaluation is wrapped in a call-with-limits (when memory accounting is available); see also sandbox-memory-limit, sandbox-eval-limits and set-eval-limits.

 The allow-for-require and allow-for-load arguments adjust filesystem permissions to extend the set of files that are usable by the evaluator.
-The allow-for-require argument lists modules that can be required along with their imports (transitively).
-The allow-for-load argument lists files that can be loaded.
+Modules that are in a collection are automatically accessible, but the allow-for-require argument lists additional modules that can be required along with their imports (transitively) through a filesystem path.
+The allow-for-load argument similarly lists files that can be loaded.
 (The precise permissions needed for require versus load can differ.)
-The allow-read argument is for backward compatibility, only; each module-path? element of allow-read is effectively moved to allow-for-require, while other elements are moved to all-for-load.
+The allow-read argument is for backward compatibility, only; each module-path? element of allow-read is effectively moved to allow-for-require, while other elements are moved to allow-for-load.

 If the value of sandbox-propagate-exceptions is true (the default) when the sandbox is created, then exceptions (both syntax and run-time) are propagated as usual to the caller of the evaluation function (i.e., catch them with with-handlers).
 If the value of sandbox-propagate-exceptions is #f when the sandbox is created, then uncaught exceptions in a sandbox evaluation cause the error to be printed to the sandbox’s error port, and the caller of the evaluation receives #<void>.

-Finally, the fact that a sandboxed evaluator accept syntax objects makes it usable as the value for current-eval, which means that you can easily start a sandboxed read-eval-print-loop.
-For example, here is a quick implementation of a networked REPL:
+Finally, the fact that a sandboxed evaluator accept syntax objects makes it usable as the value for current-eval, which means that you can easily start a sandboxed read-eval-print-loop:

-Note that in this code it is only the REPL interactions that are going
+Note that in this code only the REPL interactions will be printed to

-over the network connection; using I/O operations inside the REPL will
+the current output ports; using I/O operations inside the REPL will

 still use the usual sandbox parameters (defaulting to no I/O).
 In